dgoppenheimer/md-sims/docs/course/lab00-preparation.md

 Here is a quick summary of how you will access course materials.
 Additional detailed instructions can be found below the summary.

-1. Go to the [Molecular Dynamics GitHub repository](https://github.com/dgoppenheimer/Molecular-Dynamics) to access the Jupyter notebooks that contain the tutorials and assignments.
+1. Go to the [Molecular Dynamics GitHub repository](https://github.com/dgoppenheimer/Molecular-Dynamics) to access the Jupyter notebooks that contain the tutorials and assignments. <mark>You only need to do this once for each assigment.</mark>
 2. Choose the assignment you want to work on and click the ![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg) button.
 The notebook will open in your (Chrome) web browser.
 3. Change accounts to your `<last name><first initial>.mdynamics@gmail.com` account.
 4. Connect to a runtime and mount your G-drive.